MyTestOragnization/internship2024/students/Daniel/Skrypt do bazy danych.md

 Oh wow, I''m so sorry, I just don''t care to stay for the bullshit|
 I ran up my money, looped it|
 Broke whore tellin'' me rich delusions|
-I know I''m not sorry, fuck it|
+I know I''m not sorry, f*ck it|
 I''m happiest when smokin'' ruckus|
-This bitch wanna take my soul and I don''t know if I can trust it|
+This b*tch wanna take my soul and I don''t know if I can trust it|
 Down for the calls, is you playin'' your role?|
 I have vivid dreams of bein'' trapped inside your memories|
 I''m on new Balenciaga jeans and all the pretty things|